Jpomz/ENVS318-Applied-R-NatSci/assignments/Introduction-to-course.md

 * You can also install packages by clicking `Tools` --> `Install Packages` and then entering the package name in the text box and clicking `Install`

-4. Make a new script in your Project and save it as "first-day.R".
+4. Make a new script called "lastname_first-assignment.R" and save it in your `Assignments` folder in your ENVS396 Project.

 5. In your script, type in the following code and make sure it runs correctly: